Donna Morrissey

-Donna Morrissey (born in The Beaches, Newfoundland) is a Canadian author.
+Donna Morrissey (born January 13, 1956, The Beaches, Newfoundland) is a Canadian author.

-At age 16, Morrissey left her birthplace of The Beaches, a small outport on the west coast of Newfoundland.
+At age 16, Morrissey left The Beaches.
 She lived in various places in Canada before returning to St. John's, where she studied at Memorial University and obtained a Bachelor of Social Work and a diploma in adult education.
 Morrissey now lives in Halifax, Nova Scotia.

 Morrissey has written six national best sellers and prize-winning novels — Kit's Law, Downhill Chance, Sylvanus Now, What They Wanted, The Deception of Livvy Higgs, and The Fortunate Brother — as well as one Gemini-nominated screenplay.
-In 2021 She published a memoir, Pluck: A Memoir of a Newfoundland Childhood and the Raucous, Terrible, Amazing Journey to becoming a Novelist.
+In 2021 she published a memoir, Pluck: A Memoir of a Newfoundland Childhood and the Raucous, Terrible, Amazing Journey to Becoming a Novelist.

 Morrissey defended Frank Parker Day's novel Rockbound in Canada Reads 2005.
 Rockbound eventually won the competition.
 In the 2007 edition of Canada Reads, an "all-star" competition pitting the five winning advocates from previous years against each other, Morrissey returned to champion Anosh Irani's novel The Song of Kahunsha.